prashsainidev/freeapi-jokes-viewer/README.md

 ## The Next Level of React Architecture

-In my previous projects, I mastered basic fetching and filtering.
-In this project, I tackled Industry Standard Architecture and Advanced UX.
+The previous three projects were visually great, but they only handled a handful of items at a time.
+It was time to tackle massive datasets.
+In this project, I tackled Industry Standard Component Architecture and Real Backend Pagination.

 ### 1. Component-Based Architecture
 - **Problem:** `App.jsx` was a 200+ line monolithic file.